mohd14shoeb/RainbowColors/README.md

 Another way to check available brands is to take a look at [`BrandColorCollection.swift`](Source/BrandColorCollection/Base/BrandColorCollection.swift) file.

+## Contribution

+If you want to add more brand colors to this library, send a pull request.
+This kind of changes is highly appreciated.
+Let's make the largest open-source collection of brand colors for developers :)

 ## License

 `RainbowColors` is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.